marigonsilva/challenge/README.md

 ### Description:

-Create the infrastructure to deploy a simple website (hellowordwith monitoring.
+Create the infrastructure to deploy a simple website (helloworld with monitoring).

 - Simple website/app using Docker;
 - CI/CD (your choice);